HugoSwerdtfegers/TFE/README.md

 # How to run analysis and save plots

-To obtain cost breakdown graphs as well as capacity comparison
+To obtain all graphs related to analyses:

 `python3 analysis.py -sc $scenario`